Central Australia Railway: Conditions

 The tortuously curving narrow-gauge line between Marree and Alice Springs was notoriously prone to delays, often caused by flash floods washing away bridges and tracks.
 Some track was laid on sand without ballast, and wood sleepers were used, serving as food for termites, causing unstable tracks.

 Floods

-The chosen route for the Central Australian Railway was heavily influenced by the need for water for steam locomotives.
+The choice of route through the most arid regions of Australia was influenced above all by the need for water for steam locomotives.
 Since time immemorial, Aboriginal people had followed a chain of artesian springs and waterholes to sustain them when carrying ochre from the Far North of South Australia to trading places in the south.
 The explorer John McDouall Stuart followed a similar route during several expeditions between 1858 and 1862.
 The route taken by the Overland Telegraph ten years later, to which Stuart is believed to have given attention during his travels, was very similar.
 When the railway route was surveyed, it was hardly surprising that it followed the reliable sources of water.
-And as a consequence, the railway was intermittently subject to floods on a grand scale that washed away bridges, embankments and other earthworks.
-A selection during 50 years is in this table:
+The downside – an endless source of frustration for the railway maintainers – was that washouts occurred at some locations almost every year.
+When heavy rains fell inland in New South Wales and Queensland, gigantic "flash floods" came down normally dry riverbeds; bridges, embankments and other earthworks gave way under the onslaught.
+All but the largest bridge were severely damaged or washed away entirely, and miles of track were washed out – almost every year at some locations.